knbknb/ai-system-roles/README.md

 > "As a web developer and software tester, be critical of the code input I provide and provide me with a list of issues in the code."

-... but you do this on a terminal and supply this as an additional command-line argument to the LLM.
+... but you do this on a terminal.
+Then you can copy and paste this role description and put it into the LLM's web form.
+Alternatively, supply this as an additional command-line argument to the LLM.

 Processing/Usage is further illustrated in [USAGE.md](./USAGE.md) below, and in the Shellscripts `find-role`.

 ## Usage

 How I use it in my workflow: See [USAGE.md](USAGE.md#my-personal-usage), [EXAMPLE.md](./EXAMPLE.md), and my repo [perplexity-api-search](https://github.com/knbknb/perplexity-api-search).

+[FOR-AND-AGAINST-PROMPTS.md](./FOR-AND-AGAINST-PROMPTS.md) is a critical re-assessment of how important these roles actually are.

 ## License